Authentication and authorization basics

 As a best practice, request the least privileged permissions that your app needs in order to access data and function correctly.
 Requesting permissions with more than the necessary privileges is poor security practice, which may cause users to refrain from consenting and affect your app's usage.

-Access tokens that are issued by the Microsoft identity platform contain information (claims) that web APIs secured by the Microsoft identity platform, such as Microsoft Graph, use to validate the caller and to ensure that the caller has the proper permissions to perform the operation they're requesting.
+An application makes an authentication request to the Microsoft identity platform to get access tokens that it uses to call an API, such as Microsoft Graph.
+Access tokens that the Microsoft identity platform issues contain claims which are details about the application and in delegated access scenarios, the user.
+Web APIs that are secured by the Microsoft identity platform, such as Microsoft Graph, use the claims to validate the caller and to ensure that the caller has the proper privileges to perform the operation they're requesting.
 The caller should treat access tokens as opaque strings because the contents of the token are intended for the API only.
 When calling Microsoft Graph, always protect access tokens by transmitting them over a secure channel that uses transport layer security (TLS).

 The following example shows a Microsoft identity platform access token:

-To call Microsoft Graph, you attach the access token as a Bearer token to the Authorization header in an HTTP request.
+To call Microsoft Graph, the app makes an authorization request by attaching the access token as a Bearer token to the Authorization header in an HTTP request.
 For example, the following call that returns the profile information of the signed-in user (the access token has been shortened for readability):

 GET https://graph.microsoft.com/v1.0/me/ HTTP/1.1 Host: graph.microsoft.com Authorization: Bearer EwAoA8l6BAAU ...
 7PqHGsykYj7A0XqHCjbKKgWSkcAg==